jasonkuhrt/flo/docs/README.md

 ## Documentation Structure

 - **[Command Reference](reference/)** - Complete command documentation generated from `--help` output
+  - Commands are organized hierarchically with subcommands in subdirectories
+  - For example: `flo pr create` documentation is at `reference/pr/create.md`
 - **Installation** - See main [README.md](../README.md) for installation instructions
 - **Getting Started** - See main [README.md](../README.md) for quick start guide